 Be sure that on page 1, your rel=next tag points to page 2, and that on page 2, you have both a rel=next tag for page 3 and another rel=prev tag pointing back to page 1.
 This pattern of having both rel=next and rel=prev tags continues until the final page in your series, which only has a single rel=prev tag on it, pointing to your next-to-last page.

-Another factor to consider is Google’s Mobile First index.
+Another factor to consider is robustness of your mobile site.
 To be sure your m-dot (m.mydomain.com) mobile implementation is fully crawlable, your rel=prev/next tags should be available on the m-dot version of your site as well.

 Combine Pagination with Canonical and Rel= Tags

-As mentioned earlier, don’t put a canonical link back to your root page on all your paginated pages, because this would essentially tell Google that there’s only one page it should concern itself with.
-Even if you’re adding the correct rel=next/prev tags, but you’re getting the canonical link wrong, Google will likely have trouble, because the tags would send conflicting signals.
+As mentioned earlier, don’t put a canonical link back to your root page on all your paginated pages, because this would essentially tell the search engines that there’s only one page it should concern itself with.
+Even if you’re adding the correct rel=next/prev tags, but you’re getting the canonical link wrong, search engines will likely have trouble, because the tags would send conflicting signals.

 Here’s what a correct implementation should look like: